ekblom/noterium/README.md

 ### Notes

 - Write notes in [CommonMark](http://commonmark.org/)
+- Support for GitHub flavoured markdown, i.e. tables and task lists
 - Inline images stored as attachment
 - Attachment files linkable in the notes
-- Do todo-lists (not working at the moment)
+- Do task lists

 ### Secure notes
 - Secure your notes with encryption (using https://gist.github.com/4336842)